-- 13. Authorized Cost.
+13. Authorized Cost.
 The authorized cost is the amount approved by the CMC for execution of a specific project.
-It includes the project total funded costs and any contingency ceiling provided by the CMC. - 14.
-Plant Replacement Value (PRV).
+It includes the project total funded costs and any contingency ceiling provided by the CMC.

+14. Plant Replacement Value (PRV).
 The cost to construct a replacement facility using current building codes, design criteria, and materials.
-The PRV is calculated from the size of the current facility, published DoD unit costs for that type of facility, the local area cost factor, design, contingency, and SIOH.
+The PRV, as listed in internet Navy Facilities Assets Data Store (iNFADS), is calculated from the size of the current facility, published DoD unit costs for that type of facility, the local area cost factor, design, contingency, and SIOH.